AstrobioMike/AstrobioMike.github.io/unix/getting_unix_env.md

 {% include _side_tab_unix.html %}

+> Many of the tutorials on this site have [binder](https://mybinder.org/){:target="_blank"} environments available to be able to jump right in.
+But here are some ways to access a Unix-like environment on your system.

 # Mac or Linux
 If you are working on a Mac or Linux computer, this is already taken care of and you can just do a search for "terminal".